 Robbin Holmgren is talking pig's cheek.
-Not any pig’s cheek mind, rather the meltingly crunchy kind that creates a crescendo in your mouth as you savour its crispy, salty goodness.
+Not any pig’s cheek mind, rather the meltingly crunchy kind that builds to a crescendo in your mouth as you savour its crispy, salty goodness.
 "Pig's Cheek is one of the first things I learned how to do when I worked in Sweden”, Holmgren tells me, as he assembles the dish in the kitchen of Fifteen London.
 “I had to fry it for fifty minutes, and start with a cold pan and turn and turn and turn it until I got this crispy skin.
 When I got here I realised I could bang it in the fryer and get the same result, I think all the other chefs found it quite amusing”.

 Holmgren was born in the far north of Sweden.
 As a young boy he was driven into the wild countryside on snowmobiles with his family and they would cook on an open fire.
 “There were five generations, I have a big family, and everyone brought their most preferred food.
 We ate a lot of reindeer, ElkMoose and Arctic Char.
 I guess the taste of burning silver birch has stuck with me as I love the flavour of fire and smoke”.
-Always interested in food, Holmgren first cooked at Den Gylldene Freden, an old and very renowned restaurant in Stockholm, before joining Mistral, working as part of a small, two-man kitchen team who picked up a Michelin star in their first year.
+Always interested in food, Holmgren first cooked at Den Gyldene Freden, an old and very renowned restaurant in Stockholm, before joining Mistral, working as part of a small, two-man kitchen team who picked up a Michelin star in their first year.
 When he arrived in London, Holmgren spent six years at St John.
-“I learned the most at Bread & Wine under James Lowe, working as his sous chef” he tells me.
+“I learned the most at Bread and Wine under James Lowe, working as his sous chef” he tells me.
 Holmgren joined Fifteen in 2013 when John Rotherham became head chef, and played a key part in the shift away from its original Italian leanings to the Modern British restaurant it is today.

 This Modern British element can be seen the 'short rib, burnt celeriac, smoked bone marrow and chive', a dish that delights with its combination of meltingly soft beef rib and earthy, winter flavours.
 "Short rib has always been on the menu and it always will be, in some form” Holmgren explains.
 “It's a dish that celebrates colder days.
 With vegetables, I look to do them not just one way but a number of different ways, so with the celeriac, we add lots of butter and then put it in the oven until it literally burns, but it gets this sort of sweet, sour and caramel-like flavour.
 It's quite heavy if you just have it on its own but we serve it with pickled celeriac which brightens everything up; there needs to be things happening in the mouth, otherwise I get bored.
 Every bite should be 'ooh, what is happening there?'".